khaliddosari/Raqeeb/Docs/status.md

 ## Future work

+**Gate caller-supplied numbers.
+Do this first.** Live telephony is already on in production, so anyone with the link can make the system phone any Saudi mobile (see Traps).

+**Unblock and run the first live call end to end.** Enable Saudi high-risk numbers in the Twilio geo permissions (see Where the project is), then run one incident on https://raqeeb.khalid-ai.dev with a team member's mobile, and watch `uv run modal app logs raqeeb` while it rings.

+**Handle a failed dispatch call.** Catch the Twilio error in `twilio_outbound_call_node`, record a `call_failed` status on the incident, and return it to the dashboard, so the operator sees why instead of "Failed to fetch" (see Traps).
+If the call connects but the agent stays silent, the webhook is the first suspect: check that OpenAI shows a delivery to the Modal URL, and that the webhook, key and project id all come from the same OpenAI project.

+**Finish hardening the OpenAI switch.**

+1. Set `min_containers=1` in `modal_app.py` for demo sessions and redeploy.
+A cold start takes about ten seconds, which is too long while a call is ringing and waiting for the webhook.
+2. Add `ALLOWED_ORIGINS=https://raqeeb.khalid-ai.dev` to the Modal secret.
+CORS is still the `*` wildcard, so any site can call the API.
+Rebuilding the secret means passing every key again (see Deployment).
+3. Decide whether to delete the Gemini provider code, now that no environment uses it.

 **DEFERRED: test the SIP webhook.** Known gap, consciously postponed on 2026-09-12 to get deployment done first.
-Pick this up next.
-It matters more now: with OpenAI as the only provider, this webhook is the sole way a dispatch call ever connects.
+It matters more now: production runs on OpenAI, and this webhook is the only way a dispatch call ever connects.

 The signature verification in `agent/routes/openai_routes.py` is security relevant and has only ever been checked by hand.
 Those manual checks did pass: a correctly signed request is accepted, forgeries signed with an empty or wrong key are rejected with 400, a stale timestamp is rejected, and an unset secret fails closed with 500 rather than verifying against an empty key.
+On 2026-09-13 production also rejected an unsigned request and a forged signature.
 None of it is in `tests/`, so nothing stops a regression, and the bug this code exists to prevent was live in the repo once already (see `1f9ffa4`).
 The four cases are straightforward to drive against `_verify_signature` directly, no live call needed.

 **Add the agencies' official logos** under `frontend/public/authorities/` and point `AGENCIES` in `AgencyMark.tsx` at them, once the team has artwork it is allowed to use.

-**Gate caller-supplied numbers** before live telephony is enabled on the public site (see Traps).

-**Finish the OpenAI switch.** In order:

-1. Get `OPENAI_API_KEY`, `OPENAI_PROJECT_ID` and `OPENAI_WEBHOOK_SECRET`, all from the same
-   OpenAI project.
-The key and project id come from the dashboard; the secret is shown once, when you create a webhook for `realtime.call.incoming`.
-2. Point that webhook at `https://khaliddosari2014--raqeeb-fastapi-app.modal.run/api/openai/webhook`,
-   unless the team decides to run calls from a local tunnel instead.
-3. Rebuild the Modal secret with `LLM_PROVIDER=openai`, `TELEPHONY_PROVIDER=twilio`, the three OpenAI values, the three Twilio values, the `AUTHORITY_*` overrides, `PUBLIC_BASE_URL` set to the Modal URL, and `ALLOWED_ORIGINS` set to `https://raqeeb.khalid-ai.dev`.
-CORS is currently the `*` wildcard, so any site can call the API.
-4. Set `min_containers=1` in `modal_app.py` for demo sessions, so a cold start does not delay the webhook while a call is ringing, then redeploy.

-**Protect the model quota on the public site.** Rate limiting, or a demo mode that replays a stored report, before sharing the link widely.
+**Protect the OpenAI and Twilio spend on the public site.** Rate limiting, or a demo mode that replays a stored report, before sharing the link widely.

 **Pin the report language and length.** Decide whether reports are Arabic or English and say so explicitly in the instruction in `agent/report.py`, and cap the summary.
 Right now the model